Go to Reviews.org US Edition

 Telstra vs Vodafone: Which has the cheapest SIM Only plans?

-There’s no real contest here, as Telstra’s cheapest SIM Only plan is normally priced at $65 a month.
-Vodafone, on the other hand, has SIM Only plans that start a lot cheaper with the $40 SIM Only Lite Plan, which comes with 5G access and 10GB of data (capped at 2Mbps if you go over).
+There’s no real contest here, as Telstra’s cheapest SIM Only plan is normally priced at $58 a month.
+Vodafone, on the other hand, has SIM Only plans that start a lot cheaper with the $45 SIM Only Small Plan, which comes with 5G access and 40GB of data (capped at 2Mbps if you go over).
 There was a limited-time Vodafone promotion at the time of writing that we haven’t taken into account for this comparison.

-At the time of writing, Telstra also had a limited-time promotion that priced its $65 Medium SIM Plan identically to its $55 Small SIM plan.
-Normally, though, the Telstra $55 Small SIM Plan is the cheapest entry, and while it comes with 40GB of data (capped at 1.5Mbps if you go over), it doesn’t have access to Telstra’s 5G network.
+Telstra recently had a limited-time promotion that priced its $68 Medium SIM Plan identically to its $58 Small SIM plan.
+Normally, though, the Telstra $58 Small SIM Plan is the cheapest entry.
+It comes with 40GB of data (capped at 1.5Mbps if you go over) and access to Telstra’s 5G network.

 Both telcos offer unlimited national text and calls as standard.
 You can see the six cheapest SIM Only plans from Vodafone and Telstra below.